BayoAdejare/lightning-containers/readme.md

 - Data quality checks on scheduled intervals
 - Deployment of updated ml models and Spark jobs to production

+## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License

 This project is licensed under the Apache 2.0 License - see the [Apache 2.0 License](LICENSE) file for details.